Ruma National Park

 The nearest airstrips are in Kisumu, Kabunde (Homa Bay), and Rusinga Island.
 From these locations, visitors can hire a private vehicle or taxi to reach the park.

-Best Places to Stay in Ruma National Park
+Best Places to Stay at Ruma National Park

 No results found.